kmmsks/hilmo_identify_episodes/README.md

 ## Script Purpose:
 1. To propose a method for aggregating Hilmo entries in order to identify actual admissions, discharges, and discharge diagnoses from the register with different criteria.
 This is necessary in order to find out:
    + dates of admission and discharge, i.e. the period actually spent in the hospital,
-   + dates of admission to and discharge from psychiatric care, if a single hospitalization includes care in more than one specialty,
+   + dates of admission to and discharge from psychiatric care, if a single hospitalization included care in more than one specialty,
-   + actual discharge diagnoses at the end of the hospitalization, or the last diagnosis from certain specialty, in this case psychiatry, and the service provider from where the discharge takes place.
+   + actual discharge diagnoses at the end of the hospitalization, or the last diagnosis from certain specialty, in this case psychiatry, and the service provider from where the discharge took place.
 <br><br>
-2. To tell apart register entries related to outpatient episodes that take place during an inpatient care.
+2. To tell apart register entries related to outpatient episodes that took place during an inpatient care.
 There may be a need to consider these outpatient entries as a part of the inpatient care, not as separate episodes.

 3. To provide this script accessible for critical evaluation and further utilization (despite the actual register data is not openly available).
-The aim is to let future (at least clinically oriented) researchers to focus on their actual research, not technicalities.
+The aim is to let future (at least clinically oriented) researchers to focus more on their actual research, and less on technicalities like this.

 ## Covered Register Years